RaVeR76/Bedroom-DJ/README.md

 ---
 # Credits
 ---
-I know this is my first site and I had such an experience from start to finish i can assure you of that.
+I know this is my first site and I had such an experience from start to finish I can assure you of that.
 I was up ...
 I was down ...
 Somedays I felt like Neo from the Matrix ...
 Other days I had serious Imposter Syndrome, like why the feck am I doing this because I know nothing about coding.
 I would stare a bit of code and think what does that actually mean ....
 I don't get it.
 I really struggled with the Bootstrap grid and the fact it's Mobile First.
-Man, did that fry my head for ages.....s
+Man, did that fry my head for ages.....
-But you know what, with patience & devotion, I grinded away most nights and weekends, learning everyday and researching how to make things you want to happen in a website.
+But you know what, with patience & devotion, I grinded away most nights and weekends, learning everyday and researching how to make things you want to happen, happen in a website.
-Watching back the Code Institutes lessons again, numerous YouTube videos on everything HTML or CSS and delving into the dark corners of the Coding World to figure out why my code wasn't working they way I had anticapated
+Watching back the Code Institutes lessons again, numerous YouTube videos on everything HTML or CSS and delving into the dark corners of the Coding World to figure out why my code wasn't working they way I had anticipated.

-All in all, it's been one of the best expiences of my life which is a high accolade to be honest because remember ....
+All in all, it's been one of the best experiences of my life which is a high accolade to be honest because remember ....
 I was a RaVeR .... who had a whole lot of highs in the 90s for sure ;)

 Anyway being a Bedroom DJ, I deffo need to do a few shout outs to people and various places of resouced material.